|

 Nouroze, or Navroze, however, is not limited to Zoroastrianism.
 This is the ancient cultural New Year celebration of the ancient Medo-Iranians.
 Various ethnic groups celebrate Navroze.
 Wikipedia's article on Navroz (Nawruz) points out other religious groups also observe Navroze:

-One authority indicates that this observance of the first day of spring was an old Assyrian practice that persisted into modern time in Egypt and was tansported from Persia to Egypt by the Fatimid Kings when they took over Persia.
+One authority indicates that this observance of the first day of spring was an old Assyrian practice that persisted into modern time in Egypt and was transported to Persia from Egypt by the Fatimid Kings when they took over Persia.

 It derives from ancient observances similar to New Year celebrations of other ancient Indo-European peoples.
 I cannot comment on the role of the Avesta scriptures or practices among Kurd-related ethnic groups.